SeanLF/markkasun_seanfloyd_a1/report.md

   The grid is represented by the following:
     - an integer to represent the grid size (we are told the grid is square)
     - a (custom class) RobotState object which contains the positions of the robot and dirty tiles as well as the orientation of the robot.
+    - a Set of Coordinate to represent the list of obstacle coordinates.

 2. How do you represent the dirt and obstacles?

-  We created a coordinate object which contains an [x,y] pair.
+  We created a coordinate object which contains an (x,y) pair.
 The dirt and obstacles are both represented by distinct HashSets of Coordinate.

 3. How do you represent a state in your implementation? (note that this is different from the Q1 in general questions)

   The RobotState class models the state.
 It contains:
     - a variable for the dirt positions (HashSet of Coordinate)
     - a variable of type Coordinate to represent the robot's coordinates.
-    - a string that represents the robot orientation.
+    - an enum that represents the robot orientation.

 ## Code description
  > Provide a brief description of your implementation and the classes in your various packages.